TheDaemoness/IceAndShadow3/README.md

 This is a rewrite of the rewrite of the original Ice and Shadow mod to both rework its content and be a bit more future-proof for a change.

+Adds a new cold, dark, and highly hostile dimension to Minecraft.
+Its entry requirements and offerings make it a potential long-term destination after finishing most of vanilla Minecraft's progression.
+Indefinite survival is possible, though survival on Nyx comes with unique challenges.

 ## Dependencies

 * Minecraft 1.12.2